sooha-cs/Riverfield/README.md

     dnf install cava

-  To download the neofetch/fastfetch:
+  Neofetch/fastfetch:
-  Neofetch is no longer available in the official Fedora repositories as of late 2024.
+  (Neofetch is no longer available in the official Fedora repositories as of late 2024.)

   To install the modern alternative, run the following command in your terminal: (fedora 41+)